 Diagnosing hereditary spastic paraplegia

-Hereditary spastic paraplegia is diagnosed following a thorough clinical examination and the identification of typical symptoms.
+Hereditary spastic paraplegia is diagnosed after a thorough clinical examination and the identification of typical symptoms.

 In some cases, genetic testing may also be needed.